 Years ago, or maybe not so long even, I was a huge fan of eBay.
 However as time has passed, I’ve not had the inclination to use the platform with it being mostly desktop based and needing to add detailed descriptions and quality photos.
 So when someone suggested I try Depop, I figured I would give it a try.
 I was also told to try out Mercari but I just didn’t like the feel and flow of it.
 So here are a few basic tips based on what I have learnt over the past couple of months…

 I have a routine now where I take pictures on a Saturday and upload everything on a Sunday.
 It’s written in my profile that I add new items on weekends.
 I also post a monthly calendar sharing items that will be coming soon along with further detail on my policies.
 I’ve also added details of my blog and Instagram so people can check me out and know that I’m 100% a real person…

 News just in (for me anyway) you can also shop via the website!
-It also is super handy for rearranging the order of items in your shop and pushing sold items down to the bottom.
+The website is super handy for rearranging the order of items in your shop and pushing sold items down to the bottom too.
 Check out my shop here!